PHP: Concatenation

 print_r("King's" .
 'Landing'); // => King'sLanding

-As you see from examples above, strings can be concatenated even if they are specified with different quotation marks.
+As you can see, strings can be concatenated even if they're written in different quotes.

 <?php